 - Italics: subheadings and/or titles

 17. Consistent format.

-Same kind of information in same place and order throughout resume, use “tabs” to align text (not the space bar)
+The same kind of information in same place and order throughout resume, use “tabs” to align text (not the space bar)

-Download a pdf version of this checklist.
+Download a pdf version of our resume rubric.